 For many years, I worked for an airline, working with and meeting people from many different cultures and countries – hugely fun but exhausting too!
-Having had very positive experiences of counselling in the past myself, I decided to take the plunge and so 10 years ago I decided to embark on professional training as a counsellor.
+Having had very positive experiences of counselling in the past myself, I decided to take the plunge and so in 2006 I decided to embark on professional training as a counsellor.
 During my years of training (and post qualifying) as a therapeutic counsellor, I gained valuable experience working with several different organisations, such as Swindon & Wiltshire Drug and Alcohol Service (SWADS), Olive Branch Counselling and Dorothy House Hospice Care.
 Additionally, I have worked with Victim Support in supporting victims of crime, rape/sexual violence and domestic abuse.

 At the heart of all of this is my aim, which is to work in my clients’ best interests with respect, honesty and integrity.

 Diploma in Therapeutic Counselling (CPCAB)

 Adoption Support Work (through Barnardo’s)

 Certificate Supporting Victims of Rape & Sexual violence (Victim Support)

 Certificate Supporting Victims of Domestic Abuse/Violence (Victim Support)